OpenDSA/OpenDSA/RST/en/Glossary.rst

       In :term:`object-oriented programming <object-oriented programming paradigm>`,
       a synonym for :term:`data member`.

+   integer function
+      Any function whose input is an integer and whose output is an integer.
+It can be proved by
+      :term:`diagonalization <diagonalization argument>` that the
+      set of integer functions is :term:`uncountably infinite`.

    internal fragmentation
       A condition that occurs when more than :math:`m` bytes are allocated to service a :term:`memory request` for :math:`m`